|Current Session Rate: $110

 She is Nationally Board Certified and is Certified by both the St. John Method of Neuromuscular Therapy and the International Academy of Neuromuscular Therapies (American NMT).
 She holds an Advanced certification in TMJ Dysfunction

 from the Institute for Temporomandibular Studies and a BFA from the University of Tennessee.
 She qualified and was certified as an Associate Teacher of Anatomy Trains Myofascial Meridians in 2012 in association with Tom Myers/Kinesis, and MyoFascial Movement although she is not currently teaching.
 Rebecca is a founding member of the Fascial Research Society,

 Her studies with Paul St. John include the Neuromuscular Components of Scoliosis, and Advanced Cervical Stabilization.
 Also Certified

 in Advanced Medical Massage & Assessment Skills for Low Back & Neck pain, Rebecca is a perpetual student of functional

-anatomy, holistic treatment skills, and the Neuro Sciences.
-Rebecca
+anatomy, and the Neuro Sciences.
+Her practice integrates the

 and postural restoration at the Nashville Neuromuscular Center.